 A memorial marker for the people buried in the Mount Cartier Cemetery can be found within the Catholic section.
 Mount Cartier, a predominantly Ukrainian farming community south of Revelstoke, was evacuated in the 1960s prior to the opening of the Hugh Keenleyside Dam at Castlegar which flooded the valley.
 Residents with family members buried in the cemetery were given the option of removing the burials to the Revelstoke cemetery, or leaving them in Mount Cartier, where the cemetery was closed and covered with cement.
 Families were not given any compensation to move the graves, and many could not afford to do so.
 The current marker records only names, with no birth or death dates or other information.

-For those looking for specific plots, the city has provided a book of interments and a plot map on the side of the maintenance shed.
+For those looking for specific plots, the city has provided a book of interments and a plot map across the road from the maintenance shed.
 Most of the burials have been recorded and are in the plot book, but a few of the very early ones are missing.
 The plot book shows the block, row and plot number for each burial.
 The blocks are all marked, but visitors need to count the rows and plots to find the exact location.
 There are probably dozens of unmarked graves in the cemetery.
 Reasons for unmarked graves could be that some graves were never marked due to the cost; some of them could have eroded over time; and some have been vandalized.
 Some burials were transients, or laborers here with no family, and the graves were left unmarked.

 Mountain View Cemetery is the final resting place for many of Revelstoke’s pioneers and these plots hold much of the history of the development of this city and region.
 Stories of triumph, tragedy and even murder provide a fascinating insight into the lives of some of the extraordinary people buried here.